riversoforion/numeris-js/README.md

 ## Development

-Romanus is a straightforward TypeScript project.
+Numeris is a straightforward TypeScript project.
 Yarn is the build tool of choice, but NPM should work the same way.

 The following scripts in `package.json` will help with development: